El Camino: A Breaking Bad Movie: Secrecy

 Similar measures were taken to ensure that news of filming did not reach the locals, with cast and crew under tight restrictions about what they could say about the project.
 Cast members wore large cloaks to disguise their identities when heading to the set or when shooting outside in public places, and each of their characters were given code names.
-When off the set, the cast could not see one another, and when recognized they would lie that they were working on the film.
+When off the set, the cast could not see one another in public, and when recognized they would lie about working on the film.
 By the time the media began making a connection between Greenbrier and Breaking Bad, filming had mostly been completed.
 After news broke that the film would be a Breaking Bad sequel, representatives for AMC, Netflix, and Sony Pictures TV all declined to comment regarding the project's existence.
-Paul remained coy about its status, claiming in an interview that he had not heard anything regarding a Breaking Bad movie even though filming had wrapped a month earlier.
+A month after this announcement, Paul remained coy about the film's status, claiming in an interview that he had not heard anything regarding a Breaking Bad movie.

 Filming of Better Call Saul's fifth season took place shortly after El Camino finished shooting to take advantage of the assembled crew.
 As such, cast members of Better Call Saul became aware of the film but swore to secrecy on the project.
-Days before El Caminos announcement, Bob Odenkirk, who starred as Saul Goodman on Breaking Bad and Better Call Saul, teased that the film was already completed and that the producers had done "an amazing job of keeping it a secret".
+Days before El Camino was officially announced, Bob Odenkirk, who starred as Saul Goodman on Breaking Bad and Better Call Saul, teased that filming had already been completed and said the producers had done "an amazing job of keeping it a secret".